caglacaglayan/Samurai-Sudoku/README.md

 # Samurai-Sudoku
-Samurai Sudoku solver program developed by Java.
+Samurai Sudoku solver program developed by using Java.